68publishers/crawler/README.md

 ## Rest API and Queues board

-The specification of the Rest API (Swagger UI) can be found at endpoint `/api-docs` (usually `http://localhost:3000/api-docs` in case of development setup).
+The specification of the Rest API (Swagger UI) can be found at endpoint `/api-docs`.
+Usually `http://localhost:3000/api-docs` in case of development setup.
 You can try to call all endpoints here.

-Alternatively, the specification can be viewed online [here](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/68publishers/crawler/main/public/openapi.json).
+Alternatively, the specification can be viewed [online](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/68publishers/crawler/main/public/openapi.json).

 BullBoard is located at `/admin/queues`.
 Here you can see all the scenarios that are currently running or have already run.